chjohnkim/Self_Balancing_Robot/README.md

 This is a personal project of building a self balancing robot like an inverted pendelum.

 ## Hardware
--Microcontroller: Arudino UNO
+- Microcontroller: Arudino UNO

--Motor Controller: L298N H-bridge module
+- Motor Controller: L298N H-bridge module

--Motor: DC-motor with endcoder (Encoder not used for this project)
+- Motor: DC-motor with endcoder (Encoder not used for this project)

--Power: 3-cell LIPO
+- Power: 3-cell LIPO